wojdyr/fityk/doc/script.rst

    2
    3

-Command that follows the colon is run for each specified dataset in the context of that dataset.
+Commands that follow the colon on the same line are run for each specified dataset in the context of that dataset.
 This is to say that::

    =-> @2 @4: guess Voigt